-Based upon the parameters set forth in the State Housing Element Law, feedback from stakeholders and the public outreach process, non-vacant sites within the Ellis Goldenwest Specific Plan (SP7) were identified to accommodate the City's lower income RHNA allocation by application of Residential High Density (RH) Overlay.
-This area is approximately 18 contiguous acres total and a majority of it was occupied by an outdoor landscape supply business; a portion of it is unimproved.
-The landscape supply business has now closed and the site is not actively occupied.
+Based upon the parameters set forth in the State Housing Element Law, feedback from stakeholders and the public outreach process, non-vacant sites within the holly Seacliff Specific Plan (SP9) were identified to accommodate the City's lower income RHNA allocation by application of Residential High Density (RH) Overlay.
 The non-vacant sites were identified based on review of past performance of residential development at maximum density, developer interest in residential redevelopment, past performance of redevelopment of non-vacant sites for residential uses, analysis of existing on-site uses on the identified non-vacant sites, and analysis of market demand, economic conditions, and past residential development trends in the City.
 The identified non-vacant sites share similar characteristics with past residential redevelopment projects on non-vacant sites such as those improved with industrial businesses, large contiguous lot size, frontage on an arterial street and/or local street, and has access to utilities.
-Additionally, residential development within the vicinity of the SP7 site has occurred at higher densities, demonstrating that market demand for housing at higher densities is present.
+Additionally, residential development within the vicinity of the SP9 site has occurred at higher densities, demonstrating that market demand for housing at higher densities is present.
 As supported by the Economic Memo in Appendix D, several factors such as high land value and market forces contribute to the likelihood that these identified non-vacant sites will be sold, on-site uses will discontinue, and residential development will occur.
 Past development trends and the similarities between previously redeveloped non-vacant sites and the identified non-vacant RH Overlay sites, market demand, economic forces, and the City's performance in conversion of non-vacant sites to residential development provide substantial evidence that existing uses on the non-vacant sites identified in the site inventory to accommodate the lower income RHNA are likely to be discontinued during the planning period, and therefore do not constitute an impediment to additional residential development during the 2021-2029 planning period.